 Are There Really Semen Retention Benefits?

 It is a fact that semen retention benefits are not a claim of the 21st century.
 Rather, the concept has existed for centuries, probably with good reason.
-During olden times, semen retention benefits were said to be along the lines of spirituality and not physicality per se.
+During olden times, the benefits were said to be along the lines of spirituality and not physicality per se.

-However, with the changing times, the mindset changed and semen retention practise simply did not justify the pain and efforts if the benefits were only restricted to spiritual ones.
-Thus, various studies were conducted over the years to understand the semen retention benefits on a person’s mental as well as physical health.
+However, with the changing times, the mindset changed and this practise simply did not justify the pain and efforts if the benefits were only restricted to spiritual ones.
+Thus, various studies were conducted over the years to understand the benefits on a person’s mental as well as physical health.

 What are the Semen Retention Benefits for Your Spirituality?

-As mentioned above, the concept of semen retention has long been tied to spirituality.
+As mentioned above, the concept of sperm retention has long been tied to spirituality.
 For any person to grow spiritually, he must have the ability to cultivate relationships that rise above superficiality.
 Moreover, having a determined approach to life can help in achieving freedom from worldly ties.
-It was said that semen retention could allow a person to think independently of his sexual organ and thereby move closer to true spirituality.
+It was said that this practice could allow a person to think independently of his sexual organ and thereby move closer to true spirituality.

 What are the Other Semen Retention Benefits?